-If you’re looking for a 9mm carbine with “AR-like” features, get a Sig MPX or a CZ Scorpion.
-Where the standard rifle version of the Ruger PC Carbine really shines is in its simplicity and clean-ish lines.
+Get a Sig MPX or a CZ Scorpion if you’re looking for a 9mm carbine with “AR-like” features.
+The standard rifle version of the Ruger PC Carbine really shines in its simplicity and clean lines.

 The chassis version adds an AR-like handguard that looks like it doesn’t belong with a barrel towards the top end (it looks weird).
 It also adds a pistol grip that isn’t conducive to the cross-block safety style nor position and you have to move your hand anyway to operate the bolt catch.

 If you’re looking to add a light to the front, Ruger already thought of that and cleverly included a Picatinny rail section at the front of the stock.

 The standard rifle version, however, is MUCH more familiar (it’s like a grown-up 10/22, remember?), and I think it’s easier to use.
 Of course, it helps that it doesn’t look obnoxious like the chassis version.